 The company is a Designated Activity Company (DAC) headquartered in Ireland and regulated by the Central Bank of Ireland, no. 50057.
 It has offices in Antibes, Palma and Manila.

 Boal & Co (Pensions) Ltd

 Boal & Co is a firm of international actuaries and consultants specialising in advice to offshore insurance companies and pension schemes.
-They act as custodians of the money invested in Waves.
+Boal & Co is the trustee of the structure underpinning the Waves product.

 The company is headquartered on the Isle of Man and has offices in Gibraltar, Dublin and on Jersey.